Itsdaodao/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `edit 1 n/Adam` Command](images/EditSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser`, `DeleteCommand` and `ConfirmationPendingResult` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `EditCommandParser` and `EditCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
 </div>

 How the `Logic` component works in a typical case: